BehaviorTree/btcpp_website/docs/tutorial-advanced/pre_post_conditions.md

-Leveraging the power of the scripting language introduced in the [previous tutorial](tutorial-advanced/scripting.md), BT.CPP 4.x introcude the concept of Pre and Post Conditions, i.e script that can run either before or after the actual __tick()__ of a Node.
+Leveraging the power of the scripting language introduced in the [previous tutorial](tutorial-advanced/scripting.md), BT.CPP 4.x introduces the concept of Pre and Post Conditions, i.e scripts that can run either before or after the actual __tick()__ of a Node.

-Pre and Post condition are supported by __all__ the nodes and don't need any modifications in your C++ code.
+Pre and Post conditions are supported by __all__ the nodes and don't need any modifications in your C++ code.

 :::caution